jekhokie/scriptbox/README.md

 Note that this repository is assumed to be language agnostic.
 Whenever a new script or project folder is added, it is added with a corresponding README.md file that contains information about the intent of the submitted project.

+## License

+All sub-directories contained within created by the author are licensed under the LICENSE.txt contents unless specified otherwise.